nodsup-halnux/Advanced-Hoon/CoreAcademy/Network&Auth/readme.md

 - Other Notes:
     - Slow-start performs poorly in less-reliable networks (such as wireless), or in older browsers where many short lived connections are created by default.
-    - For ames, our sequence numbers only reset when a ship breaches.
+    - For Ames, our sequence numbers only reset when a ship breaches.
     - No point sending a bunch of packets fast (how do we know the channel is reliable?)